chamambom/resume/README.md

 **Challenges Experienced**
  - The environment (Azure Stack ) the app was migrated doesnt not have a resource that can support layer 7 loadbalancing capabilities (SSL offloading , Path redirection).
  We had to improvise the setup by terminating the SSL directly on the servers and utilising only a layer 4 loadbalancer.
-We could have proposed running a VM and running a custom Nginx or HTTP proxy to offload the certificates but did not want to introduce uneccessary complexity into their already complex architecture.
+We could have proposed running a VM and running a custom Nginx or HTTP proxy to offload the certificates but did not want to introduce uneccessary complexity into their already complex architecture. <br>

  **Reference** - Dave Michie <br>